Opal is the birthstone for October, and if you were born in this month, you should consider yourself very lucky indeed.

-This stone is linked with creativity, innocence, and hope.
-It’s also known as a stone that protects anyone who wears it from bad things and the bad intentions of people.
+This is a stone of creativity, innocence, and hope.
+It’s also a stone that protects anyone who wears it from bad things and people’s bad intentions.

 Opals can exist in many different colors.
 White Opals are white with light sparkles like the colors of the rainbow.
 Black Opals appear gray, blue, or black because of the ironstone in their composition.

 Water Opals, or Crystal Opals, are transparent.
-They are also referred to as colorless Opals, although they radiate brilliant colors inside when exposed to light.
+Other names are colorless Opals, although like Pink Tourmaline they radiate brilliant colors inside when exposed to light.

 Another type of Opal is the Fire opal.
 This is a transparent Opal whose body color could be orange, red, or yellow.
 It may also have colorful sparkles.

 The most beautiful Opal is the Harlequin Opal.
-When you look at one, you will see that its colors are evenly distributed like small flakes of different colors on the stone.
+When you look at one, you will find its colors evenly distributed like small flakes of different colors on the stone.

-The Opal has been known and revered by man for thousands of years for its beauty and mystery.
+The Opal and Tourmaline have been known and revered by man for thousands of years for their beauty and mystery.

-Many ancient cultures all around the world have been fascinated by the Opal and created stories and tales that expressed their reverence for this gem.
+Many ancient cultures worldwide have been fascinated by the Opal and created stories and tales that expressed their reverence for this gem.

 Arabic legends talk about Opals falling from the sky like bolts of lightning.
 Australian aborigines believed that the creator came to the world and left behind these colorful stones where his feet touched.

-The Opal was sometimes referred to as the Eye Stone, or Ophthalmius.
+Another name for the Opal was the Eye Stone or Ophthalmius.
 In the 14th century, people believed that the Opal could sharpen and strengthen vision.

-An Indian superstition associated the Opal with clearing the mind of excess thoughts and enhancing the memory.
-It’s believed that passing it across the brow also transferred the stone’s powers to the person.
+An Indian superstition associated the Opal with clearing the mind of excess thoughts and enhancing memory.
+According to belief, passing it across the brow also transferred the stone’s powers to the person.

 Some folklore associated the Opal with bad luck, too.
 This is because of the catastrophe that happened to The Maiden of The Mist, Anne of Geierstein, in Sir Walter Scott’s novel.
 Her main jewelry included a big Opal stone.

-The Ancient Greeks saw the Opal as a stone that has the power to give foresight and the gift of prophecy to anyone who wears it, as long as it’s used selflessly.
+The Ancient Greeks saw the Opal as a stone that has the power to give foresight and the gift of prophecy to anyone who wears it, as long as they use it selflessly.

-Otherwise, it would just bring misfortune in love and romance, as well as failure and disappointment in all endeavors.
+Otherwise, it would bring misfortune in love and romance and failure and disappointment in all endeavors.

 Opal people are motivated and inspired to excel and be an inspiration to many people.
 They are hopeful, and they always look forward to the best things that life can offer.